 Vince Vaughn (The Butcher), Kathryn Newton (Millie Kessler), Celeste O’Connor (Nyla Chones), Misha Osherovich (Josh Detmer), Dana Drori (Charlene Kessler), Katie Finneran (Coral Kessler), Uriah Shelton (Booker Strode), Melissa Collazo (Ryler), Alan Ruck (Mr. Bernardi), Emily Holder (Sandra), Nicholas Stargel (Isaac), Kelly Lamor Wilson (Ginny), Mitchell Hoog (Evan), Zach Shires (Tim Turnispeed), Brooke Jane Taylor (Mrs Detmer), Maria Sager (Senora Cayenes), Alonzo Ward (Mr. Daniels)

 Director/writer Christopher Landon is the son of actor Michael Landon.
 Christopher started out in the business as a screenwriter, making his debut with Larry Clark’s Another Day in Paradise (1998), followed by the werewolf film Blood and Chocolate (2007) and the teen psycho-thriller Disturbia (2007).
-He signed on to Blumhouse to write Paranormal Activity 2 (2010), Paranormal Activity 3 (2011), Paranormal Activity 4 (2012) and Viral (2016) for Blumhouse.
-Christopher made his directorial debut with the non-genre anthology Burning Palms (2010), followed by Paranormal Activity: The Marked Ones (2014), Scouts Guide to the Zombie Apocalypse (2015) and Blumhouse’s Happy Death Day (2017) and its sequel Happy Death Day 2U (2019).
+He signed on to Blumhouse to write Paranormal Activity 2 (2010), Paranormal Activity 3 (2011), Paranormal Activity 4 (2012), Viral (2016) and Paranormal Activity: Next of Kin (2021) for Blumhouse.
+Christopher made his directorial debut with the non-genre anthology Burning Palms (2010), followed by Paranormal Activity: The Marked Ones (2014), Scouts Guide to the Zombie Apocalypse (2015).
+Blumhouse’s Happy Death Day (2017) and its sequel Happy Death Day 2U (2019), and We Have a Ghost (2023).

 I am not much of a fan of Christopher Landon’s directorial outings.
 It feels as though all that he does is play conceptual mash-up with the plots of other films – the sum of Scouts Guide was its premise of “boy scouts vs zombies”; Disturbia was Rear Window (1954) rewritten as a teen film; Happy Death Day was a slasher film mashed-up with Groundhog Day (1993).
 Similarly, Freaky is a mashup between a Bodyswap Film and a Slasher Film.
 The film’s original title was Freaky Friday the 13th and that really is the sum of the film’s concept – a mashup between the Disney film Freaky Friday (1976) and Friday the 13th (1980).